tmichi/xyz2zxy/README.md

 * ``xyz2zxy {input_dir} {output_dir} -n {n}``
   * ``input_dir`` : the directory where images are contained.
   * ``output_dir`` : the directory where converted images are saved.
-  * ``n`` : the number of images that are lorded in the memory (Default : 100).
+  * ``n`` : the number of images that are loaded in the memory (Default : 100).
 Larger n computes faster, but requires large memory size.
 *  ``make_sample, validate`` : executables for validation.
 ## License
 * MIT License